BMbalaji/Plymouth-Math516-Epilepsy-2025/README.md

 # EEG-Based Epilepsy Detection using Machine Learning

 ##  Project Overview
-This project is submitted for the MATH516: *Machine Learning and Artificial Intelligence for Healthcare* module, MSc Health Data Science and Statistics at Plymouth University (2025).
+This project is submitted for the MATH516: *Machine Learning and Artificial Intelligence for Healthcare* module, MSc Health Data Science and Statistics at  University of Plymouth (2025).

 The objective is to classify subjects into epileptic and non-epileptic groups based on EEG features using both classical machine learning and deep learning models.